shenhuiying2017/azure-docs.es-es/articles/data-lake-analytics/data-lake-analytics-u-sql-get-started.md

         FROM SearchlogView
     GROUP BY Region
     HAVING SUM(Duration) > 200;

     OUTPUT @res
         TO "/output/Searchlog-use-view.csv"
         ORDER BY TotalDuration DESC
         USING Outputters.Csv();

-### Cree las tablas.
+### <a name="create-tables"></a>Create tables

-De forma semejante a una tabla de base de datos relacional, U-SQL permite crear una tabla con un esquema predefinido o crear una tabla e inferir el esquema a partir de la consulta que rellena la tabla (lo que también se conoce como CREATE TABLE AS SELECT o CTAS).
+Similar to relational database table, U-SQL allows you to create a table with a predefined schema or create a table and infer the schema from the query that populates the table (also known as CREATE TABLE AS SELECT or CTAS).

-El siguiente script crea una base de datos y dos tablas:
+The following script create a database and two tables:

     DROP DATABASE IF EXISTS SearchLogDb;
     CREATE DATABASE SeachLogDb
     USE DATABASE SearchLogDb;

     DROP TABLE IF EXISTS SearchLog1;
     DROP TABLE IF EXISTS SearchLog2;

     CREATE TABLE SearchLog1 (
                 UserId          int,
                 Start           DateTime,